shangsuru/twitter-clone/README.md

 The displayed list is made up of User Cards, that display the profile icon, name, handle and the user's bio.
 Clicking on the user card leads to the corresponding profile page.

-#### News Feed Page
+#### Home Page

 This is the main page of the web app.
 It has two tabs that allows to toggle between displaying the personal feed (tweets of the people we the user follows) or the global feed (all tweets).
 This requires infinite scrolling.
 Tweets are displayed as Tweet Components, showing the username and handle, when the tweet was posted and its content.

-#### Search Page

-The search page has a search bar on top.
-Next to the search bar is a send button.
-Once we enter a term here and press "Send", the results start to appear.
-Again there is a tab between People and Tweets, with People being the default to select between searching for people (their username or handle) or tweets.
-The search for results for people is again a User Card component and the results for tweets is a Tweet Component.

-#### Header and Footer shared by all pages
+#### Header

-The Header contains the twitter logo in the middle.
+The Header contains the twitter logo in the middle and the profile icon linking to the profile and a tweet button in the top right corner.
+Clicking on the tweet button opens a modal for writing tweets.
-The Footer is a navigation menu with icons for the news feed page, the search page and the user's profile.

 ## API